mmclhugo1/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 ### Create replication rules

-1. Log into the Fusion UI for the HDP zone.
+1. Log in to the Fusion UI for the HDP zone.

    `http://<docker_IP_address:8083`